 Here is a subjective list of 6 must have lenses for any given wedding.
 It should be noted that we, the authors of this article, have a bias for shooting wide open (low apertures) in most situations.
-Also, we list Canon lenses, as the authors of this article shoot with 5D Mark II’s, but each lens listed should have an equivalent for every other brand name DSLR producer.
+Also, we list Canon lenses, as the authors of this article shoot with Canon 5D Mark III‘s, but each lens listed should have an equivalent for every other brand name DSLR producer.

-This is my favorite lenses.
+This is my favorite lens.
 It creates a beautiful bokeh (blur) at f2.8, and the compression you get when you’re zoomed in from 150-200mm gives your image a look that’s hard to achieve with any other lens.
 It also allows you to get in close on the moment without disrupting the moment, such as the following image:

 This is another one of my favorite lenses.
 It can save the day when the light starts to drop and allow you to bring out the backgrounds.
 It also, makes you less reliant on your flash, creating a softer, more natural look for your subjects, as illustrated in the following outdoor dance floor picture.

 The 50mm also allows you to create stunning portraits, as the low aperture creates the shallow depth of field that makes your subject pop off the page and softens your subject’s skin.